International Olympiad in Informatics: Competition structure and participation

 IOI 2010 for the first time had a live web scoreboard with real-time provisional results.
 Submissions will be scored as soon as possible during the contest, and the results posted.
 Contestants will be aware of their scores, but not others', and may resubmit to improve their scores.
 Starting from 2012, IOI has been using the Contest Management System (CMS) for developing and monitoring the contest.

 The scores from the two competition days and all problems are summed up separately for each contestant.
-At the awarding ceremony, contestants are awarded medals depending on their relative total score.
+Medals are awarded depending on their relative total score.
 The top 50% of the contestants are awarded medals, such that the relative number of gold : silver : bronze : no medal is approximately 1:2:3:6 (thus 1/12 of the contestants get a gold medal).

-Prior to IOI 2010, students who did not receive medals did not have their scores published, making it impossible for a country to be ranked by adding together scores of its competitors unless each wins a medal.
-From IOI 2010, although the scores of students who did not receive medals are still not available in the official results, they are known from the live web scoreboard.
+Prior to IOI 2010, students who did not receive medals did not have their scores published, although the scores of students who did not receive medals are still not available in the official results, they are known from the live web scoreboard.
 In IOI 2012 the top 3 nations ranked by aggregate score (Russia, China and USA) were subsequently awarded during the closing ceremony.

 Analysis of female performance shows 77.9% of women obtain no medal, while 49.2% of men obtain no medal.
 "The average female participation was 4.4% in 1989–1994 and 2.2% in 1996–2014."
 It also suggests much higher participation of women on the national level, claiming sometimes double-digit percentages in total participation on the first stage.
-President of the IOI, Richard Forster, says the competition has difficulty attracting women and that in spite of trying to solve it, "none of us have hit on quite what the problem is, let alone the solution."
+President of the IOI (2011-2014), Richard Forster, says the competition has difficulty attracting women and that in spite of trying to solve it, "none of us have hit on quite what the problem is, let alone the solution."
+The European Girls’ Olympiad in Informatics (EGOI), which was first held in 2021 was started with the goal to increscent female participants at IOI and other Informatics Olympiads.

 In IOI 2017 held in Iran, due to not being able to participate in Iran, the Israeli students participated in an offsite competition organized by IOI in Russia.:11 Due to visa issues, the full USA team was unable to attend, although one contestant Zhezheng Luo was able to attend by traveling with the Chinese team and winning gold medal and 3rd place in standings.

 In IOI 2019 held in Azerbaijan, the Armenia team did not participate due to the dispute between the two countries, despite the guarantees provided and official invitation letter sent by the host Azerbaijan.

 Due to the COVID-19 pandemic, both the IOI 2020 and IOI 2021, originally scheduled to be hosted by Singapore, were held as online contests.
 The IOI 2022, hosted by Indonesia, was held as a hybrid event, with around 25% of the contestants participating online.